masayoshi-nakamura/CognitiveArchitectureLecture/docker/brica_gazebo/README.md

-If you use iPython notebook and want to create your code
+If you want to create your code, use [IPython Jupyter](http://ipython.org/):

 ```
 # in docker container